SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 We highly recommend you view these dashboards in the [AWS Observability view](/docs/dashboards/explore-view/#aws-observability) of the AWS Observability solution.

-### 1. Amazon RDS Overview
+### Overview

-The **Amazon RDS Overview** dashboard provides insights into RDS resource statistics and utilization throughout your infrastructure, including CPU, memory, latency, storage, and network throughput.
+The **Amazon RDS - Overview** dashboard provides insights into RDS resource statistics and utilization throughout your infrastructure, including CPU, memory, latency, storage, and network throughput.

 Use this dashboard to:
 * Get a high-level overview of your Amazon RDS infrastructure.